 Why is Net Working Capital Important in M&A?

-If you’re selling your software business, it’s important to understand key financial variables that may impact the process.
+If you’re selling your software business, it’s essential to understand key financial variables that may impact the process.
 One such metric is net working capital (NWC).
-But when it comes to mergers and acquisitions, calculating NWC and determining a normalized level for the business can be much more nuanced than it appears on the surface.
+However, when it comes to mergers and acquisitions, calculating NWC and determining a normalized level for the business can be much more nuanced than it appears on the surface.

 What is Net Working Capital?

-Net working capital plays a central role in running your business on a daily basis because it tells you how much capital you have available (or could have in the near term) to cover the company’s near-term obligations.
-While there are exceptions to every rule, a positive NWC is generally a sign of a healthy business, while a net-zero or negative NWC may indicate the company is at risk of not meeting its obligations.
+Net working capital plays a central role in running your business daily because it tells you how much capital you have available (or could have in the near term) to cover the company’s near-term obligations.
+While there are exceptions to every rule, a positive NWC is generally a sign of a healthy business.
+At the same time, a net-zero or negative NWC may indicate the company is at risk of not meeting its obligations.

 How to Calculate Net Working Capital